Dress to Impress (Yourself & Colleagues)

 Then as Covid hit and the need to suit up for the office took a further nose dive, especially in Europe, the impact on suiting providers really took a hit.
 Big brands have seen a massive decline in business, sending many into bankruptcy.

 Whilst a relaxation of dress can be seen as a positive to drive a more authentic approach to company culture and your own personal brand, we have to be careful not to be too casual.

-Sounds like an obvious point that turning up on a Zoom in your pyjamas may not impress your colleagues - but this also has a big impact on your own wellbeing.
+Sounds like an obvious point that turning up on Zoom in your pyjamas may not impress your colleagues - but this also has a big impact on your own well-being.

-We live in a time where when working from home - we can become a bit of a slave to the desk/laptop and the idea of being too dressed up, seems a little pointless and uncomfortable for the day of sedentary meeting.
+We live in a time where when working from home - we can become a bit of a slave to the desk/laptop and the idea of being too dressed up seems a little pointless and uncomfortable for a day of sedentary meetings.

 However, during the day you will take some breaks and catch yourself in the bathroom mirror.

 If too casual….unshaven, unbrushed hair, poorly dressed, what do you see?
-How do your feel?
+How do you feel?

-We all need a little self esteem boost from time to time, and a few extra minutes of dress up in the morning can go a long way.
+We all need a little self-esteem boost from time to time, and a few extra minutes of dressing up in the morning can go a long way.

 Dressing Up for Your Career